 This course will address all facets of interior and exterior trim and component panel service.
 Topics such as removal, replacement, and alignment techniques will be covered in-depth.
 The course will also include final detailing the interior and exterior of repaired vehicles.
-(19.8 Lec.
-Hrs. / 39.6 Lab Hrs.)

-CRR:507 Structural Panel Repair and Replacement 5.0 (
+CRR:507 Structural Panel Repair and Replacement 5.0 cr.

-This course is designed to provide the student with the skills necessary to repair the undercarriage on severely-damaged vehicles.
-It will include an in-depth study of measuring and tracking systems commonly used to analyze, isolate and repair damage to the undercarriage and other structural parts of collision-damaged vehicles.
+This course is designed to provide the student with the skills necessary to repair the undercarriage on vehicles which have sustained structural damages.
+It will include an in-depth study of manual measuring and computerized measuring systems commonly used to analyze, isolate, and repair damage to the undercarriage and other structural parts of collision-damaged vehicles.
 Replacement and corrosion protection of parts will also be included as part of the repairs.
 (59.4 Lec.
-Hrs. / 79.2 Lab Hrs.)
+Hrs. / 118.8 Lab Hrs.)